The Obama family illuminated the National Christmas Tree Thursday night during a celebration on the White House's Ellipse.

 "In times of war and peace, triumph and tragedy, we've always come together to rejoice in the Christmas miracle," Obama said.
 "But our tree has been having a hard time recently. ...
 Just goes to show, nobody's job is safe here in Washington."

 Obama told a story from Midland Beach, NY, still devastated by Sandy.
-Despite the lingering damage, a group of friends who grew up in the neighborhood created a community Christmas tree.
+Despite the lingering damage, they created a community Christmas tree.

 "One local nursery donated the tree," Obama said.
 "Another chipped in for the lights and a star.
 And 70-year-old Tom Killeen and his longtime buddies from the area planted it at the end of the street overlooking the town beach.